Environmental migration? An overview of the literature: Meta-Analysis

-We now turn to conditional regressions.
 The multiple meta-regression analysis (MRA) includes an encompassing set of controls for factors that can integrate and explain the diverse findings in the literature.
 To capture possible sources of bias among all analyses, we code all differences in the features of the various studies and regressions and include a set of dummies to control for them.
-Specifically, we code left- and right-hand side characteristics of regressions estimated in the collected papers and generate a set of dummies for paper features, dependent variables, independent variables, sample characteristics, regression characteristics\footnote{The complete description of coded variables is available in Supplementary materials, section A.1}.
+Specifically, we code left- and right-hand side characteristics of regressions estimated in the collected papers and generate a set of dummies for paper features, dependent variables, independent variables, sample characteristics, and regression characteristics.\footnote{\ The complete description of coded variables is available in Supplementary material, section D.}